Azure/fleet/docs/troubleshooting/README.md

 ## Cluster Resource Placement:

 Internal Objects to keep in mind when troubleshooting CRP related errors on the hub cluster:
- - **ClusterResourceSnapshot**
+ - `ClusterResourceSnapshot`
- - **ClusterSchedulingPolicySnapshot**
+ - `ClusterSchedulingPolicySnapshot`
- - **ClusterResourceBinding**
+ - `ClusterResourceBinding`
- - **Work**
+ - `Work`

-please read the API reference for more details about ech object https://github.com/Azure/fleet/blob/main/docs/api-references.md
+please read the API reference for more details about each object https://github.com/Azure/fleet/blob/main/docs/api-references.md

 ### How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "False"?

-Some scenarios where we might see this condition,
+#### Common scenarios:

+Instances where this condition may arise:

-- When we specify the placement policy to **PickFixed** but specify cluster names which don't match any joined member cluster name in the fleet or the cluster is not eligible, for example, no longer connected to the fleet.
+- When the placement policy is set to `PickFixed`, but the specified cluster names do not match any joined member cluster name in the fleet, or the specified cluster is no longer connected to the fleet.
-- When we specify the placement policy to **PickN** and specify N clusters, but we have less than N clusters that have joined the fleet, or less N clusters that satisfies placement policy.
+- When the placement policy is set to `PickN`, and N clusters are specified, but there are fewer than N clusters that have joined the fleet or satisfy the placement policy.

-**Note:** When we specify the placement policy to **PickAll** and the specified Affinity doesn't allow the scheduler to pick any cluster that has joined the fleet the **ClusterResourcePlacementScheduled** is set to **True**.
+Note: When the placement policy is set to `PickAll`, and the specified Affinity does not allow the scheduler to pick any cluster that has joined the fleet, the `ClusterResourcePlacementScheduled` is set to `true`.

+#### Example Scenario:

-The output below is for a **CRP** with **PickN** Placement policy trying to propagate resources to two clusters with label **env:prod**, In this case two clusters are joined to the fleet called **kind-cluster-1**, **kind-cluster-2** where one member cluster **kind-cluster-1** has label **env:prod** on it.
+The example output below demonstrates a `ClusterResourcePlacement` with a `PickN` placement policy attempting to propagate resources to two clusters labeled `env:prod`.
+In this instance, two clusters, namely `kind-cluster-1` and `kind-cluster-2`, are joined to the fleet, with only one member cluster, `kind-cluster-1`, having the label `env:prod`.

-**CRP spec:**
+#### CRP spec:
 ```
 spec:
   policy: